Inferring interpretable dynamical generators of local quantum observables from projective measurements through machine learning

 which defines the {\it coherence vector} $v_i = \Tr(F_i \rho_{\mathrm{S}})$.
 Notice the condition $\Tr(\rho_{\mathrm{S}})=1$ implies $v_1 = \frac{1}{\sqrt{d}}$, that we take outside the sum.
-The coherence vector encodes the full information about the density matrix and provides a representation of it as a vector.
-This is quite convenient, from a numerical point of view, as it allows us to write the action of the generator on states as the action of the matrix $\mathbf{L}$ on coherence vectors.
-Therefore, in this representation, the quantum master equation \eqref{eq_master_eq_formal} becomes
+The coherence vector representation is quite convenient, from a numerical point of view, as it allows us to write the action of the generator on states as the action of the matrix $\mathbf{L}$ on coherence vectors.
+The quantum master equation \eqref{eq_master_eq_formal} becomes

 where $\mathbf{H}_{ij}=-\Tr(\mathcal{H}[F_i]F_j)$ and $\mathbf{D}_{ij}=\Tr(\mathcal{D}[F_i]F_j)$ are real-valued matrices.
 As explicitly shown in the Supplemental Material (see Ref.~\cite{SM}), the matrix $\mathbf{H}=\mathbf{H}(\theta^{H}_i)$ depends linearly on the parameters $\theta^{H}_i$, while the matrix $\mathbf{D}=\mathbf{D}(\theta^X_{ij},\theta^Y_{ij})$ depends quadratically on $\theta^X_{ij}$ and $\theta^Y_{ij}$.